MarioBlazek/aws-s3-workshop/README.md

 ## Prerequisites

-Create and [AWS](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct&src=header_signup) account.
+Create an [AWS](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct&src=header_signup) account.
 When you are successfuly registered, open the IAM console and create the a new user with the [AWS access](https://repost.aws/knowledge-center/create-access-key) key.

 Now, copy AWS CLI config and credential files from the `.aws` directory in the root of the project and update them accordingly.